mau-jac/1T6-F21/wk2/operating_systems.md

    - Use the file size to calculate the compression ratio.
    - Compression ratio = 1- ( final size / initial size )

-11. Inside `compression_ratio.txt` write down the compression ratios for each file that you compressed.
+11. Inside `compression_size.txt` write down the compression ratios for each file that you compressed.

 12. Include this document in the top level folder for this activity (*Practice_1*).